-The Good, the Bad and the Complex: Product Design with Imperfect Information, with Vladimir Asriyan and Victoria Vanasco, AEJ: Microeconomics, forthcoming.
+The Good, the Bad and the Complex: Product Design with Imperfect Information, with Vladimir Asriyan and Victoria Vanasco, AEJ: Microeconomics, 2023.

 The Management of Talent: Optimal Contracting for Selection and Incentives, with Takuo Sugaya, The RAND Journal of Economics, 2021.